Shocking Cases of Feral Children Exposing the Dark Side of Human Society

 As she became eligible for Social Security and Medicaid, she was sent to live in a group home.
 Bernie still visits her regularly, unsure if she understands anything or not, though she seems to enjoy his company and often laughs with him.
 She still does not talk.

-Since such cases dawned on human society, people have been trying to unravel these mysteries.
+Since the cases of feral children dawned on human society, people have been trying to unravel these mysteries.
 The reasons for the lack of language among feral children is widely discussed and debated among the intellectuals of the world.

 Linguist Noam Chomsky’s language acquisition theory says that since the infant period, the human brain develops a structure known as “Language Acquisition Device” that enables children to pick up the grammatical principles of the language and learn to speak as quickly as they do.